pelican-eggs/eggs/game_eggs/cubeengine/cube2/README.md

 ### Notes

 <!--Notes about the server ports.-->
-28785 & 28786 is the default port, but any port can be used.
+28785 & 28786 is the default ports, but any port can be used.
 Port 28784 must be available for pinging servers over a LAN to work.